A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Galactic rotation curves are almost the same in both limits

 \section{Galactic rotation curves are almost the same in both limits}

-Above, we have seen that the quasi-static limit of AeST is more complicated than what \citet{Skordis2020} have proposed based on the assumption of a vanishing vector field $\vec{A}$.
-The procedure of \citet{Skordis2020} is justified for systems much smaller than the model parameter $1/m_\times$, but not in general.
+Above, we have seen that the quasi-static limit of AeST is more complicated than what was proposed in \cite{Skordis2020} based on the assumption of a vanishing vector field $\vec{A}$.
+The procedure of \cite{Skordis2020} is justified for systems much smaller than the model parameter $1/m_\times$, but not in general.
 In practice, however, the value of $m_\times$ is often unimportant.
-That is, in practice, one can often follow the procedure of \citet{Skordis2020} even for systems larger than $1/m_\times$.
+That is, in practice, one can often follow the procedure of \cite{Skordis2020} even for systems larger than $1/m_\times$.

-One particular example is spherical symmetry.
-In this case, the value of $1/m_\times$ is irrelevant.
-That's simply a consequence of the fact that $1/m_\times^2$ enters only as the prefactor of a curl term which must vanish in spherical symmetry.
-In that case, one finds the algebraic MOND-like relation,

-independently of the value of $m_\times$.
-Here, $a_N$ is the Newtonian acceleration due to the mass corresponding to the density $\rho \equiv \rho_b + \rho_c$, which includes both the baryonic matter and the ghost condensate.
-The function $\nu$ can be found from $\mu$ by solving $\mu(x) x = y$ for $x$ and writing the result in the form $\nu(y) y = x$ \citep{Famaey2012}.
-Thus, in the case where the ghost condensate is negligible, this gives the standard MOND relation $a_{\mathrm{tot}} = a_b \, \nu(a_b/a_0)$.
+As discussed in Sec.~\ref{sec:algebraic}, one particular example is spherical symmetry.
 Many astrophysically relevant systems are not spherically symmetric, of course.
 But even in axisymmetric systems does the value of $m_\times$ not matter in practice.
-This can be seen from Fig.~\ref{fig:mw-compare-vc}, which shows the Milky Way rotation curve as calculated for the two limits $m_\times \to 0$ and $m_\times \to \infty$ for the Milky Way mass model from \citet{McGaugh2019b}.
+This can be seen from Fig.~\ref{fig:mw-compare-vc}, which shows the Milky Way rotation curve as calculated for the two limits $m_\times \to 0$ and $m_\times \to \infty$ for the Milky Way mass model from \cite{McGaugh2019b}.
 Here, we assume $m^2/f_G = 0$ for simplicity.
 That is, we assume that the ghost condensate density vanishes.
-This is a good approximation at the radii considered here, at least for the usual choice $\sqrt{f_G}/m \gtrsim \mathrm{Mpc}$ \citep{Skordis2020, Mistele2023}.
+This is a good approximation at the radii considered here, at least for the usual choice $\sqrt{f_G}/m \gtrsim \mathrm{Mpc}$ \citep{Skordis2020, Mistele2023,Verwayen2023}.
 Details of the numerical procedure are described in Appendix~\ref{sec:appendix:numerics}.